-Tax administrations in African countries face significant challenges in applying Transfer Pricing rules, including limited technical resources, restricted access to comparable information, and the growing complexity of multinational groups’ operations.
+Tax administrations in African countries face significant challenges in enforcing Transfer Pricing rules, including limited technical resources, restricted access to comparable data, and the growing complexity of multinational groups’ operations.

 In this context, the African Tax Administration Forum (ATAF) and the Organisation for Economic Co-operation and Development (OECD) conducted a new series of joint training workshops focused on simplifying Transfer Pricing in the African region.
-The initiative brought together more than 130 tax administration officials from 17 African countries, fostering a space for technical learning and cooperation among tax authorities.
+It brought together over 130 tax officials from 17 African countries, providing a space for technical learning and co-operation among tax authorities.

 Regional Workshops to Strengthen Tax Administration

-The workshops focused on providing practical training to tax officials through interactive sessions, regional case studies, and opportunities for tax administrations to exchange experiences.
-This approach allowed for the analysis of common challenges in applying transfer pricing rules and promoted peer learning, strengthening participants’ technical capacity to address intra-group transactions within increasingly complex multinational structures.
+The workshops focused on providing practical training to tax officials through interactive sessions, regional case studies, and opportunities for tax administrations to exchange experiences with one another.
+This approach facilitated the analysis of common challenges in applying Transfer Pricing rules and encouraging peer learning, thereby enhancing participants’ technical capacity to address intra-group transactions within increasingly complex multinational structures.

-One of the central topics addressed during the workshops was the simplified approach for basic marketing and distribution activities, known as Amount B, developed within the framework of the Inclusive Framework on BEPS and incorporated in February 2024 into the OECD Transfer Pricing Guidelines.
-Participants analyzed the objectives, scope, and pricing framework of this approach, which aims to facilitate the application of Transfer Pricing rules in certain routine transactions, thereby helping to improve tax certainty and reduce potential disputes.
+One of the core issues in workshops was the simplified approach for basic marketing and allocation activities, known as Amount B, developed in the Inclusive Framework on BEPS and incorporated into the OECD Transfer Pricing Guidelines in February 2024.
+The participants reviewed the objectives, scope, and pricing framework of this approach, which aims to facilitate the application of Transfer Pricing rules in specific routine transactions, thus enhancing tax certainty and reducing potential disputes.

-During the sessions, practical tools designed to support the application of the simplified approach were also presented, including the Pricing Automation Tool developed by the OECD, which allows for the calculation of standardized returns using limited information.
-Likewise, the ATAF Suggested Approach to Drafting Transfer Pricing Legislation was analyzed, a guide designed to support African countries in developing or updating their Transfer Pricing legislation, facilitating the incorporation of international standards into national regulatory frameworks.
+Practical tools were designed to support the implementation of the simplified approach during the sessions.
+Among these is the Pricing Automation Tool developed by the OECD, which calculates standardized returns using limited information.
+Additionally, the ATAF Suggested Approach to Drafting Transfer Pricing Legislation has guided African countries in developing or updating their transfer pricing legislation, enabling the integration of international standards into local regulatory frameworks.

 Structural Challenges in Transfer Pricing Enforcement

-The discussions highlighted some of the persistent challenges faced by African tax administrations, such as a shortage of specialized resources and the limited availability of comparable databases for analyzing intra-group transactions.
-In light of these limitations, the adoption of simplified approaches and the strengthening of international cooperation emerge as key tools for improving administrative efficiency and optimizing the use of available resources.
+The discussions highlighted some of the persistent challenges African tax administrations face, such as a shortage of specialized resources and the limited availability of comparable databases for analyzing intra-group transactions.
+Hence, the adoption of simplified approaches and the strengthening of international co-operation emerge as key tools for improving administrative efficiency and optimizing the use of available resources.

-ATAF and the OECD reaffirmed their commitment to continue supporting African countries through training programs, technical assistance, and the development of digital tools that facilitate the effective application of Transfer Pricing rules.
-Furthermore, both organizations indicated that new workshops and country-specific support programs are planned in response to the growing demand for technical assistance in the region.
+The ATAF and the OECD reaffirmed their commitment to continue supporting African countries through training programs, technical assistance, and the development of digital tools that facilitate the effective application of Transfer Pricing rules.
+Furthermore, both organizations indicated that new workshops and country-specific support programs may arise due to the growing demand for technical assistance in the region.

 Conclusion